w2qiao/checkstyle/README.md

 The existing checker doesn't check empty lines after class definition and the last class member.
 A workaround is to add add `allowMultipleEmptyLinesInsideFile` checker to check all multiple empty lines inside a class file.

-Note: `allowMultipleEmptyLinesInsideFile` works the same as regex match way, but this will log warnings at EVERY redundant empty lines.
+Note: `allowMultipleEmptyLinesInsideFile` works the same as regex match way, but it will log warnings at EVERY redundant empty lines.

 How to use?
 1. Add the following rule to xml file.